 Winter months can be particularly hard for those who have sensitive skin.
 The first thing to do is to start on a rigorous moisturizing and hydrating routine even before the winter months come.
 Windburn and dryness can be an issue around this time, especially around the eye area as it is sensitive.
-With these skin issues, it is better to prevent it than to go through different measure to cure it.
+With these skin issues, it is better to prevent it than to go through different measures to cure it.

 What Types of Cosmetics (Eye Creams) are Less Irritating to Sensitive Skin?

 It is always good to use natural and organic ingredients.
 However, before going out to buy anything, it is highly recommended that you consult a skin expert to have your skin assessed.
 This way, you will know which ingredients will work for you.
 If you suffer from acne, go for an eye cream that has salicylic acid, benzoyl peroxide and anti-bacterial.
 This is to make sure that your sensitive eye area can stay clear from acne.
 If you have rosacea and allergies, use an eye cream that is inflammatory avoid ones that have acidic ingredients like Vitamin C.